leizongmin/tinyliquid/README_en.md

 *  {{'abcdef' | **reverse**}}  Reverse the characters in the string

+*  {{'ancdefg' | **substr**: N, M}}  Extracts parts of a string, beginning at the character at the specified posistion N, and returns the specified number of characters M.

 ### Date and Time

 *  {{0 | **timestamp**}} Take the current time in milliseconds and add 0